-- Harrietsham C of E Primary School recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE. - Where reasonably possible, the school will hold more than one emergency contact number for each pupil.
-There is an expectation that emergency contact information will be held for both parents, unless doing so would put a child at risk of harm. - Harrietsham C of E Primary School has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements.
-Our DPO is Adam Halsey and Stacy Williams from Invicta Law (dpo@invicta.law). - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
+- St. Peter-in-Thanet recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE. - Where reasonably possible, the school will hold more than one emergency contact number for each pupil.
+There is an expectation that emergency contact information will be held for both parents, unless doing so would put a child at risk of harm. - St. Peter-in-Thanet has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements. .Our DPO is Alan Martin, Director, Data Protection Advice Ltd. Tel: 07402 489 691 - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - KCSIE, the Information Commissioner's Office (ICO) and the DfE "Information sharing advice for safeguarding practitioners" guidance provides further details regarding information sharing principles and expectations. - The headteacher and DSL will disclose relevant safeguarding information about a pupil with staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep information confidential, in line with our confidentiality policy (see School website).
-Staff also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate. - In regard to confidentiality and information sharing, staff will only involve those who need to be involved, such as the DSL (or a deputy) and Kent Integrated Children's Services.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - KCSIE, the Information Commissioner's Office (ICO) and the DfE "Information sharing advice for safeguarding practitioners" guidance provides further details regarding information sharing principles and expectations.
+Saved on TeacherShare - The headteacher and DSL will disclose relevant safeguarding information about a pupil with staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep information confidential, staff also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate. - In regard to confidentiality and information sharing, staff will only involve those who need to be involved, such as the DSL (or a deputy) and Kent Integrated Children's Services.
 All staff are aware they cannot promise a child that they will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.